-- A YES vote on this amendment: A yes vote would legalize abortion in the state of Florida before the period of fetal viability or when a healthcare provider deems it necessary for the safety of a mother.
-Fetal viability, or when a baby is estimated to be able to survive outside of the mother's uterus, is generally assumed among health professionals to be around 24 weeks into pregnancy.
-However, because the ballot language does not clearly define when fetal viability is, it is open for interpretation and legal ambiguity. - A NO vote on this amendment: A no vote would keep in place the state's current abortion law, which sets abortion as legal only within the first six weeks of a pregnancy.
+- A YES vote on this amendment: A yes vote would legalize abortion in the state of Florida before the period of fetal viability (estimated to be around 24 weeks) or when a healthcare provider deems it necessary for the safety of a mother. - A NO vote on this amendment: A no vote would keep in place the state's current abortion law, which sets abortion as legal only within the first six weeks of a pregnancy.

-Pros: Supporters argue that such a ballot measure is crucial to guarantee Floridians' right to an abortion, as state amendments are far more difficult to overturn than a legislature's decision on the matter.
+Pro: Supporters argue that such a ballot measure is crucial to guarantee Floridians' right to an abortion.
 Limited abortion access is currently offered to Floridians, but many supporters of this amendment see its passage as a way to expand and protect that right.

-Cons: Opponents of the measure argue that it is not necessary to enshrine any right to abortion into the state constitution since the state legislature already has the ability to vote and regulate the procedure, without the necessity of a constitutional amendment.
+Con: Opponents of the measure argue that it is not necessary to enshrine any right to abortion into the state constitution since the state legislature already has the ability to vote and regulate the procedure, without the necessity of a constitutional amendment.
 Additionally, the point of fetal viability varies by patient, likely setting the groundwork for future controversy.
 Further, this amendment would also allow abortions to protect a pregnant patient's health, as determined by a health care provider, without any restriction on when that determination could occur.

 Constitutional Merit: This measure can be enacted in statute by the Florida Legislature.
 It does not require a constitutional amendment to change current law.

-In Sum: If the measure passes, it would overturn Florida's six-week abortion ban and replace it with legalized abortions up until fetal viability or to protect a patient's health, neither of which are defined in the ballot language.
+In Sum: If the measure passes, it would overturn Florida's six-week abortion ban and replace it with legalized abortions up until fetal viability or to protect a patient's health.